cerna/linux-evl/Documentation/dovetail.rst

 binding it to the core.

-The real-time core should inform the kernel about its intent to share control over a task, by calling :c:func::`dovetail_enable` on behalf of that task, i.e. when such task is current.
+The real-time core should inform the kernel about its intent to share control over a task, by calling :c:func::`dovetail_start_altsched` on behalf of that task, i.e. when such task is current.

 For this reason, the binding operation is usually carried out by a dedicated system call exposed by the real-time core, which a regular task would invoke.

-Once :c:func::`dovetail_enable` has returned, Dovetail notifications are enabled for the current task (see below).
+Once :c:func::`dovetail_start_altsched` has returned, Dovetail notifications are enabled for the current task (see below).

 ..
 NOTE:: Whether there should be distinct procedures for binding
 	  processes *and* threads to the real-time core, or only a